Borderliner/Meshki/README.md

 ## License

-All parts of Meshki are free to use and abuse under the [open-source MIT license](https://github.com/Qolak/Meshki/blob/master/LICENSE.md).
+All parts of Meshki are free to use and abuse under the [open-source MIT license](https://github.com/Borderliner/Meshki/blob/master/LICENSE.md).

 ## Acknowledgement

-Meshki started by Qolak team as a fork of [Skeleton](https://github.com/dhg/Skeleton).
+Meshki started by Mohammad Reza Hajianpour as a fork of [Skeleton](https://github.com/dhg/Skeleton).
 Skeleton was created by [Dave Gamache](https://twitter.com/dhg) for a better web.